RaRa-digiLab/enb-curator/data/raw/README.md

-### Raw MARC21XML files
+### Raw files

-This directory contains raw files as harvested by the `./src/python/harvest.py` script.
+This directory contains raw files harvested with `./src/python/harvest.py`.

 The files are ignored by git.